Mair/create-esp32-app/readme.md

 2. you will be prompted for the name of your project.
 3. you will be prompted for the IDF path (esp-idf folder). select or navigate to the location of the IDF path.
 If you have an environment variable called **IDF_PATH** the path will default to the environment variable.
 3. you will be prompted for the IDF-TOOLS path (.espressif folder). select or navigate to the location of the IDF-TOOLS path.
 If you have an environment variable called **IDF_TOOLS_PATH** the path will default to the environment variable.
+4. You will be asked if you want to create a c or c++ project
-4. You will be asked if you like to include additional sample code or other items.
+5. You will be asked if you like to include additional sample code or other items.
 Leave blank if you would like a bare-bones project
-5. navigate to the directory of the project name you created
+6. navigate to the directory of the project name you created
 ```
 cd <project name>
 ```
-4. open the project in vscode ```code .```
+8. open the project in vscode ```code .```

 ## vs code intellisense